tmds/dotnet-shift/README.md

 ### Environment Variables

-`ContainerEnvironmentVariable` adds an environment variable in the container.
+`ContainerEnvironmentVariable` adds an environment variable in the container image.

 **Example:**